 incidence: The number of new cases (of an illness or event, and so on) occurring during a given period.
 Compare with prevalence.

 incidence relative risk (cancer): The ratio of the observed cancer incidence rate in the study population to the estimated (weighted) rate in the comparison population(s).

-Indigenous: Describes a person of Aboriginal and/or Torres Strait Islander descent or who identifies as an Aboriginal and/or Torres Strait Islander.
+Indigenous: A person of Aboriginal and/or Torres Strait Islander descent who identifies as an Aboriginal and/or Torres Strait Islander.

 informal carer: A person of any age who provides any informal assistance, in terms of help or supervision, to people with disability or long-term conditions, or to people aged 65 and over.
 This assistance must be ongoing, or likely to be ongoing, for at least 6 months.